junxit/us-congress-bills-114/derived/amendments.md

 ### 16 U.S.C. § 1826g

 > Section 606(b) of the High Seas Driftnet Fishing Moratorium Protection Act (16 U.S.C.
-1826g(b)) is amended by striking “and” at the end of paragraph (7), striking the period at the end of paragraph (8) and inserting “; and” , and by adding at the end the following:
+1826g(b)) is amended by striking “and” at the end of paragraph (7), striking the period at the end of paragraph (8) and inserting “; and”, and by adding at the end the following:

 | | |
 |---|---|